Miranda do Douro: Climate

-Miranda do Douro has a Mediterranean climate with continental influences.
-Due to its location in the Nordeste Transmontano, the area experiences extreme weather fluctuations.
-It is common for locals to refer to the climate in this region in these terms: Em Miranda há nove meses de Inverno e três de Inferno ("In Miranda there are nine months of winter and three months of Hell").
-The summer tends to be dry and warm, while the winters are rigorously cold with frequent snowfalls.
-Winters in Miranda are cold and have minimum temperatures hovering around 0 C in January, frequently falling negative.
+Miranda do Douro has a warm-summer Mediterranean climate (Csb).
+Due to its inland location in the Nordeste Transmontano, the area experiences extreme weather fluctuations.
+A common saying of the region goes: Em Miranda há nove meses de Inverno e três de Inferno ("In Miranda there are nine months of winter and three months of Hell").
+Summers tend to be dry and warm; while winters are rigorously cold with some snowfall, having average minimum temperatures hovering around 0 C in January, and frequently falling negative, with 70 days of frost per year on average.
 The summer is completely opposite: hot and dry with maximum temperatures hovering around 30 C.

+Climate

+Miranda do Douro has a hot summer mediterranean climate (Köppen climate classification: Csa) with some continental influences due to its long distance from the sea.
+Its climate is similar to that of Bragança, although it is drier, as it is further from the Atlantic Ocean and consequently less affected by Atlantic depressions.

+Summers are hot, with temperatures exceeding 30 C and occasionally 35 C. Winters are cool, but cold by Portuguese standards, with temperatures frequently below 0 C and on cold nights it can drop below -5 C. On average, there are 58 days of frost per year.

 Human geography

 Administratively, the municipality is divided into 13 civil parishes (freguesias):